ChrisHegarty/hammingBench/README.md

 The issue is that`Long::bitcount` is not vectorized, while `Integer::bitcount` uses NEON SIMD instruction to operate on groups of 4 32-bit ints at a time.
-This is a counterintuitive and effectively an implementation bug in the Hotspot C2 compiler for AArch64.
+This is counterintuitive and effectively an implementation bug in the Hotspot C2 compiler for AArch64.

 Linux x64 shows no such issue - performance of int and long bit counts is